RenderKit/embree/README.md

 guaranteed that the ray packet size (and order of rays inside the packet) passed to the callback matches the initial ray packet.
 However, under some circumstances these properties are guaranteed, and whether this is the case can be queried using `rtcGetDeviceProperty`.
-When performing ray queries using the stream API such as `rtcOccluded1M`, `rtcOccluded1Mp`, `rtcOccludedNM`, or `rtcOccludedNp` the order of rays and ray packet size of the callback function might change to either 1, 4, 8, or 16.

 For many usage scenarios, repacking and re-ordering of rays does not cause difficulties in implementing the callback function.
 However,